campsoftware/Xanadu/README.md

 Use when possible: [ Fixed, Updated, Moved, Added, Removed, Renamed, Replaced, Decided, NOTE ]

+2025-07-20-16-24-05
+- Added recs.php function colIsSet that calls array_key_exists.
+- Removed Traits from module.php.
+- Removed \xan\UsersMT::inst()->sessionUserSet().
+It performed a Query without using the result.
+- Updated all module.php instances to check if the recs->colIsSet to make sure there is a $colName key.

+In Progress
+- SalesItemsMT->recMassage calcs.
+- Sales Payments calcs.

 2025-07-19-15-34-58
 - Added xan.php var $consoleLogA to store consoleLog message. page-resp.php sends the array items to the console.
 - Updated recs.php function recordUpdate.
 Fixed a bug and refactored to no longer select the record at the end.